Making Dental Treatment More Comfortable

 Customized Sedation Dentistry: Safe & Effective

-There are two methods of delivery for sedation dentistry, oral and intravenous (IV), depending on the level of sedation needed for a comfortable dental experience.
-Dr. Kenner will work with each patient to determine which option would be best for them in order to create a personalized treatment plan.
-This process ensures that every patient will receive they care they need while feeling comfortable and safe.
+There are two methods of delivery for sedation dentistry, Oral and Intravenous (IV), depending on the level of sedation needed for a comfortable dental experience.
+Dr. Kenner will work with each patient to determine which option would be best for them in order to create a personalized sedation plan.
+This process ensures that every patient will receive the care they need while feeling comfortable and safe.

 Oral sedation involves taking a pre-medication by mouth 1 hour before the appointment.
 This pre-medication is a sedative, so a responsible escort is required to bring the patient to the appointment and take them home.
 Once at the office, our team will be waiting with a private treatment room where additional medication can be given as needed to establish the right level of sedation before beginning treatment.
 Once the patient is adequately comfortable and nicely sedated, treatment can begin.

 Intravenous sedation (IV sedation) works to achieve a similar or slightly deeper level of sedation with delivery of the medication through an IV access.
 The benefit of this option is a more rapid on-set of sedation (1 -2 minutes) as compared to oral administration (20-30 minutes).
 In addition, there is also a more rapid recovery from sedation (1 -2 hours) as compared to the oral medication which can take up to 8 hours to fully wear off.
 To begin IV sedation, Dr. Kenner will gently place an IV, usually in one of the arms, and then slowly administer medication through that IV access until a proper state of relaxation is established.
 This level of sedation is easily maintained throughout the treatment process by small additions of medication through the IV access, all with very quick on-set.
 Once the treatment is complete you will wake up feeling great, albeit drowsy, with little to no recollection of the appointment.

 Is Sedation Right for Me?